by Arnie Schoenberg

 * Climate change and paleoanthropology

 Genetics gives us two major lines of evidence, existing and ancient.
 Our own DNA gives us many clues to our evolution.
 We can compare ourselves to other living primates, and other humans, and the differences will suggest pathways to evolution.
-Ancient DNA has only been found in the most recent hominids
+Ancient DNA has only been found in the most recent hominins

 * review of molecular paleontology

-In several recent hominids (such as Neandertals and Denisovans), DNA is preserved, and we can see more than just the skeleton.
+In several recent hominins (such as Neandertals and Denisovans), DNA is preserved, and we can see more than just the skeleton.
 The DNA tells us what proteins were produced and hints at soft tissue and behavior.
 The graphic below shows our genetic similarity to Denisovans, chimps, bonobos, and gorillas.
 The lighter the color, the more genetic similarity to humans; the darker the color, the more genetic distance.

 Figure 117 using * Hilbert curves to compare the genetic distance to Homo sapiens by Martin Krzywinski / Canada's Michael Smith Genome Sciences Center © 2014